 So just where was Little Richmond?
 (Editor’s note: I’d never heard of it.)
 Though the landscape is much changed, the basic street grid is not, and the section is not hard to find.

 What’s there now?
 Not much.
-The houses of Little Richmond were clustered along Railroad Street, the north side of Stemmery and across the tracks on Layton and Wayne Streets.
+The houses of Little Richmond were clustered along Railroad and Stemmery Streets and across the tracks on Layton and Wayne Streets.
 Few remain, and none on Railroad or Stemmery.
 (The sole set of cottages left on Stemmery date from a later period.)
 On-line aerial maps show the factory that replaced Richmond Maury, but they are outdated.
 The buildings were demolished in 2013.